How does a neural network simulate an arbitrary function

 We use a neuron with Sigmoidactivation function to simulate it.

-As the ww parameter continues to increase, the neural network will gradually approach the function.
+As the w parameter continues to increase, the neural network will gradually approach the function.

 Rectangular pulse function